loot/libloot/docs/api/sorting.rst

 is recorded.
 Once all potential edges have been checked, the recorded edges are added to the graph.

+At this point the plugin graph is checked for cycles, and an error is thrown if any are encountered, so that metadata (or indeed plugin data) that cause them can be corrected.

 Plugin overlap edges are then added.
 Two plugins overlap if they contain the same record, i.e. if they both edit the same record or if one edits a record the other plugin adds.